Your Show Time: Production background

+In 1949, the number of television sets in American households was till quite small.
+By shooting on film, it was feasible for the producers to increase their audience with theatrical releases.

+The series was sponsored by the American Tobacco Company for Lucky Strike cigarettes.

 Synopsis

 The show featured half-hour dramatizations of stories by renowned authors such as Guy de Maupassant, Charles Dickens, Arthur Conan Doyle, Victor Hugo, Robert Louis Stevenson, Frank Stockton, and Mark Twain.
 Other episodes were adapted from chapters of novels, such as The Bishop's Experiment, an adaptation of the section featuring the bishop in Victor Hugo's Les Misérables with Leif Erickson as Jean Valjean.
 An adaptation of "The Adventure of the Speckled Band" marked one of the earliest known television appearances of Sherlock Holmes.

+Each episode opened in an old bookshop where host Arthur Shields was seated behind an old desk, from which he introduced that evening's story.

 Cast

 The show featured appearances by such actors as Julie Adams, Robert Alda, Evelyn Ankers, Morris Carnovsky, Melville Cooper, Reginald Denny, William Frawley, Eva Gabor, Hurd Hatfield, Hugo Haas, Sterling Holloway, Marjorie Lord, Alan Napier, Dan O'Herlihy, Eve Miller, Gene Reynolds, and Selena Royle.

 Critical reception

 A review of "The Diamond Necklace" episode in the trade publication Variety found it to be "not good television" and "a dull half-hour."
 The review noted that a long commercial and a long introduction by the narrator took up almost five minutes before the first dialog was heard.
 In addition to that "deadly beginning", it said that the rest of the episode offered "little action".